laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

 Background subtraction
 ----------------------

-When subtracting background, a stack of video frames is generated to compute the background estimation using some statist method
+When subtracting background, a stack of video frames is generated to later compute the background estimation using some statist method

 - **BACKGROUND_SUBTRACTION_STAT.** Sets the statistic method, choices are `median` (default), `mean`, `max` (for bright background videos) and `min` (for dark background videos)